Army Body Fat Calculator

 Technology and Accuracy

-The Army Resilience Body Fat Calculator uses validated formulas that have been refined over decades of military use.
+The Army Body Fat Calculator uses validated formulas that have been refined over decades of military use.
 While no calculation method is perfect, this tool provides the same level of accuracy used in official military assessments.

 For maximum precision, consider taking multiple measurements and using the average.
 This approach helps minimize human error and provides more reliable results for your fitness planning.